mvSapphire/PowerPipe/README.md

 </span>

-🚀 PowerPipe is a versatile .NET library designed to streamline the process of building advanced workflows using a fluent interface.
+PowerPipe is a versatile .NET library designed to streamline the process of building advanced workflows using a fluent interface.
 The primary objective of this project is to eliminate the need for writing boilerplate code when implementing workflows.

 Check out [Medium article](https://medium.com/@m.vorchakov97/from-chaos-to-clarity-enhance-data-processing-with-powerpipe-in-net-262ac34a4923) 👀

 If you like this project give it a star 🌟

-## Features and Benefits
+## 🔥 Features and Benefits

 - Lightweight
-- Fluent API
+- Fluent interface
 - Ease & Structured Workflow construction
 - Dependency Injection support
 - Developed using .NET 6

-## Sample use case
+## 🧐 Sample use case

 Imagine creating an e-commerce platform.
 The platform must process incoming customer orders, each demanding validation, inventory updates, and potentially more intricate steps.